ChuckJonas/apex-hopcroft-karp/readme.md

 - use `getMatching()` to return a Set of matched vertices in form `String vertex1:vertex2`

+- use `getEdge(String vertex, String vertex)` to return a known edge in String format `vertex1:vertex1`
+    - used for testing
+- use `containsVertex(String vertex)` to return a boolean
+    - used for testing
 ## Linceses

-This work was dervived from JGraphT which is authored by Joris Kinable et al
+- This work was dervived from JGraphT which is authored by Joris Kinable et al

-GNU2.1
+- GNU2.1